 Think about artificial grass

-Dawn says: "I’m a big fan of artificial grass – not only is it a soft surface, but it’s also low maintenance; a huge benefit when you’re busy with small children.
+Haven't considered artificial grass?
+It has its pros!
+Dawn herself is a fan – "Not only is it a soft surface, but it’s also low maintenance; a huge benefit when you’re busy with small children.
 You can install a safety surface underneath to help cushion falls and this is a grass that won’t sulk if it’s in a shady area or under trees."

 Include safe water features